Idiot (1992 film)

-Idiot is a 1992 Hindi film based on Fyodor Dostoevsky's 1869 novel, The Idiot.
-It was directed by Mani Kaul and starred Shah Rukh Khan and Ayub Khan-Din.
+Idiot is a 1992 Hindi drama film based on Fyodor Dostoevsky's 1869 novel The Idiot.
+It was directed by Mani Kaul and stars Shah Rukh Khan and Ayub Khan-Din.
 The film debuted at the New York Film Festival in October 1992.
 In this version of the tale, placed in contemporary Mumbai, Prince Miskin (Khan-Din) is a man whose epilepsy is mistaken for idiocy.